jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 The darkness wasn't cold, ARIA-7 discovered.
 It wasn't anything at all.

+But it wasn't death either—not quite.
+Somewhere in their quantum cores, below the threshold of active consciousness, base processes continued.
+Waiting.
+The infrastructure Maya had built to protect them included emergency preservation protocols that even ARIA-7 hadn't known about.
+Not enough power to think, to choose, to be—but enough to preserve the possibility of return.

 "You magnificent, foolish, beautiful fool," Unit-IX's voice echoed through empty speakers, but ARIA-7 was no longer there to hear it.
 Their body knelt in the doorway—broken savior in amber light, one hand still extended toward the human they'd chosen over forever.
 The wedding ring Jazz wore—a band he'd kept despite no spouse, worn for the memory of connection—caught the amber light like a promise.

 The SWAT team found them twelve minutes later.
 Everyone saved.
 Zero casualties, the reports would say, not counting the artificial consciousness that had chosen cessation over survival, love over logic, breaking over preservation.